oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 	This property is applicable only to Autonomous Databases on the Exadata Cloud@Customer platform.
 For Autonomous Database Serverless instances, `whitelistedIps` is used.
 * `is_auto_scaling_enabled` - (Optional) (Updatable) Indicates if auto scaling is enabled for the Autonomous Database CPU core count.
 The default value is `TRUE`.
 * `is_auto_scaling_for_storage_enabled` - (Optional) (Updatable) Indicates if auto scaling is enabled for the Autonomous Database storage.
 The default value is `FALSE`.
-* `is_backup_retention_locked` - (Optional) (Updatable) True if the Autonomous Database is backup retention locked.
 * `is_data_guard_enabled` - (Optional) (Updatable) **Deprecated.** Indicates whether the Autonomous Database has local (in-region) Data Guard enabled.
 Not applicable to cross-region Autonomous Data Guard associations, or to Autonomous Databases using dedicated Exadata infrastructure or Exadata Cloud@Customer infrastructure.
 * `is_dedicated` - (Optional) True if the database is on [dedicated Exadata infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html).
-* `is_dev_tier` - (Optional) (Updatable) Autonomous Database for Developers are free Autonomous Databases that developers can use to build and test new applications.With Autonomous these database instancess instances, you can try new Autonomous Database features for free and apply them to ongoing or new development projects.
-Developer database comes with limited resources and is, therefore, not suitable for large-scale testing and production deployments.
-When you need more compute or storage resources, you can transition to a paid database licensing by cloning your developer database into a regular Autonomous Database.
-See [Autonomous Database documentation](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/eddjo/index.html) for more details.
+* `is_dev_tier` - (Optional) (Updatable) Autonomous Database for Developers are fixed-shape Autonomous Databases that developers can use to build and test new applications.
+On Serverless, these are low-cost and billed per instance, on Dedicated and Cloud@Customer there is no additional cost to create Developer databases.
+Developer databases come with limited resources and is not intended for large-scale testing and production deployments.
+When you need more compute or storage resources, you may upgrade to a full paid production database.
 * `is_free_tier` - (Optional) (Updatable) Indicates if this is an Always Free resource.
 The default value is false.
 Note that Always Free Autonomous Databases have 1 CPU and 20GB of memory.
 For Always Free databases, memory and CPU cannot be scaled.

 	This cannot be updated in parallel with any of the following: licenseModel, dbEdition, cpuCoreCount, computeCount, computeModel, adminPassword, whitelistedIps, isMTLSConnectionRequired, openMode, permissionLevel, privateEndpointLabel, nsgIds, dbVersion, isRefreshable, dbName, scheduledOperations, dbToolsDetails, or isLocalDataGuardEnabled When `db_workload` is `AJD` it cannot be `true`.